 Time to return to the main question we promised to solve for the reader, namely how on earth it was possible that, especially, the Elder Futhark was applied so uniformly for centuries across wider Europe, and remained unchanged over centuries?
 Who taught them and how was this achieved?

 One part of the answer is that during the period from the beginning of the era until the seventh century, the Germanic language was quite standard without too many variants that strongly differed.
+So, from the Saxons and Frisians and Franks, to the Angles, Vandals Lombards and Goths.
 Furthermore, the suggestion is that there must have been a common source and consensus among rune writers for the introduction of runic writing (Looijenga 2003).

 Well, we have found the common source.
 We know how people learnt to read and pronounce runes.
 The early-medieval rune keepers had already developed reading boards to educate the youth in reading and pronouncing runes!
 One specimen has been preserved and is shown below.
 We assume that during the long cold winters in northern and north-western Europe, children were sitting around the fireplace reading the runes aloud:

-Note that in the above the personal name ᚻᚪᛒᚢᚳᚢ Habuku also means hawk; havik, hauk and Habicht in respectively Dutch, Mid-Frisian and German.
-The name is written on a comb found at Toornwerd in province Groningen, dated eighth century.
+Note that in the above the personal name ᚻᚪᛒᚢᚳᚢ Habuku also means hawk; havik, hauk and Habicht in the Dutch, Mid-Frisian and German language respectively.
+The name is written on a comb found at Toornwerd in the province of Groningen, dated eighth century.
 The full runic inscription reads ᚪᛁᛒ ᚳᚪᛒᚢ ᛞᛖᛞᚪ ᚻᚪᛒᚢᚳᚢ 'Aib made the comb for Habuke' (Looijenga 2003).
+Hauk or Haukje is still a current Frisian name.
 Of course we know, the image is that of Beitske from Hogebeintum.
 But Beitske never can be her real name.
 Furthermore, the female name ᛡIᛋᚢᚻIᛞᚢ Jisuhidu might also be translated as the personal name Gisehild (Versloot 2014).

 In addition to the reading board, people also practiced writing runes.
 In the town of Bergen in Norway, several wooden objects have been found whereon specific graphs were carved in a row, over and over again.
 Examples of writing exercises are known from Sigtuna in Sweden as well.

 Concerning the reading board, many older people in the Netherlands who have enjoyed primary education are familiar with the leesplankje 'reading board' Aap-Noot-Mies ('Ape-Nut-Mies', with Mies being a girl's name).
-The leesplankje Aap-Noot-Mies was developed in the small village of Stiens in province Friesland by Matheus Bernard Hoogeveen (1863-1941) from Giethoorn.
+The leesplankje Aap-Noot-Mies was developed in the small village of Stiens in the province of Friesland by Matheus Bernard Hoogeveen (1863-1941) from the village of Giethoorn.
 His education tool became, after some time, a huge success.
 Nevertheless, he never applied for a patent.
-The reason why he did not, is after reading this blogpost quite obvious.
+The reason why he did not, is after reading this blog post quite obvious.
 It would have brought to light that Hoogeveen had copied the idea from the ancient rune masters!

 Mentions of Frisians